Flaxy Martin: Plot

 A murder occurs, and a witness tells the police that she will never forget the killer’s face.
 Mob attorney Walter Colby (Scott) is called by crime boss Hap Richie (Douglas Kennedy) in the middle of the night to arrange bail for his hood Caesar (Jack Overman).
 After doing so Colby tells his girlfriend, showgirl Flaxy Martin (Virginia Mayo), that he wants to quit the organization and become respectable.
 She pooh-poohs the idea, telling him that he does not have enough money to do so, or afford her.

 She would know, as she is two-timing him with Hap.

 Meanwhile, Hap arranges through Flaxy for a perjurer, Peggy Farrar (Helen Westcott), to testify on behalf of Caesar, clearing him of the crime.
 Afterward, Peggy seeks to blackmail Hap for $10,000 to maintain her silence.

 Outraged at the double cross, Flaxy loudly assails Peggy at her hotel apartment, drawing the attention of its desk clerk.
 Later, Caesar silently shows up and kills her, leaving Flaxy accused of the crime.

 She goes to Colby for help, who comes up with a plan to clear her by confessing to be the murderer himself.
 With absolutely no evidence connecting him to the crime, he is confident of his acquittal.
-All goes well during the trial until an obvious perjurer takes the stand, again arranged by Hap, clearly with the acquiescence at the least of Flaxy.
+All goes well during the trial until an obvious perjurer takes the stand, again arranged by Hap, clearly with the acquiescence at least of Flaxy.
 Colby is convicted on his testimony and sentenced to hard time.

 Before he is transferred to prison, he is visited by Sam Malko (Tom D'Andrea), a former client who feels he owes Colby a good turn.
 Sam tells him that Caesar has been getting drunk and bragging about how Colby was convicted instead of him.
 Colby’s suspicions towards Flaxy begin to mount.